Compass/compass/doc-src/README.markdown

   * The git installer for OSX can be found here: http://code.google.com/p/git-osx-installer/
 * A basic knowledge of git

-Make sure you are running the latest version of the Compass and Haml gems:

-    $ sudo gem install compass --pre
+Make sure that you have RubyGems v1.3.6 or greater:

-    $ sudo gem install haml-edge
+    $ gem -v

 If that doesn't work, RubyGems is probably out of date, try:

     $ sudo gem update --system

-You will also need the bundler gem, so if you don't have it:
+You will need the bundler gem, so if you don't have it:

     $ gem install bundler